 Since 2000, the Serpentine Gallery

-The pavilions in the Programme that was conceived in 2000 by the Serpentine Director Julia Peyton-Jones, are the work of international architects or design teams who at the time of the Serpentine’s invitation have not completed a building in England.
+The pavilions built for the program, conceived in 2000 by the Serpentine Director Julia Peyton-Jones, are the works of international architects or design teams who, at the time of invitation, have yet to build a structure in England.
 A maximum of six months from invitation to completion is allotted.
-The only architecture program of its type in the world, the Serpentine Gallery Pavilions attract up to 250,000 visitors each summer.
-The Serpentine Pavilion is regularly ranked in the top 5 most attended architecture and design exhibitions worldwide in The Art Newspaper’s
+The only architecture program of its kind in the world

-annual survey of museums and galleries visitor figures.
-The architect Richard Rogers has stated, “The pavilions, erected for reatively little money, are unbelievably good.
-I coudn’t single one out that I have liked more than the others – they have all been masterpieces.”
+worldwide.
+The architect Richard Rogers has stated, “The pavilions, erected for relatively little money, are unbelievably good.
+I coudn’t single one out that I have liked more than the others—they have all been masterpieces.

 The projects completed or envisaged include the work of